microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraAccountSku.md

 ```

 ## Description
-the Get-EntraAccountSku returns all the SKUs that the company owns.
+The Get-EntraAccountSku returns all the SKUs that the company owns.

 ## Examples